-The ITC Program Implementation Guidelines specify that Aboriginal and Torres Strait Islander clients must be enrolled for chronic disease management in a general practice or an ACCHS/AMS, have a GP Management Plan and be referred by their GP.
-The GP is encouraged to provide an eligible client with a Medicare care plan such as, but not limited to, an Aboriginal and Torres Strait Islander health check (MBS item 715), GP Management Plans (GPMP - MBS item 721) and/or Team Care Arrangements (TCA - MBS item 723).
+The GP is encouraged to provide an eligible client with a Medicare care plan such as, but not limited to, an Aboriginal and Torres Strait Islander health check (MBS item 715) and GP chronic condition management plan (GPCCMP - items 965, 392, 92029, 92060).

-The benefits of the GP Management Plan (MBS item 721) for ITC clients are that it provides for more formal care planning, such as agreeing to management goals, identifying actions to be taken by the client, documenting these, and including a review date.
-The GPMP review process (Review of a GPMP - item 732) helps ensure an ITC client is receiving the appropriate care for their current health needs.
+The benefits of the GP chronic condition management plan for ITC clients is that it provides for more formal care planning, such as agreeing to management goals, identifying actions to be taken by the client, documenting these, and including a review date.
+The GPCCMP review process (Review of a GPCCMP - items 967, 393, 92030, 92061) helps ensure an ITC client is receiving the appropriate care for their current health needs.